jkbarrerab/projects/citation_metrics/README.md

 ### Metrics

-Once we have the bibcode of the researcher, we can send an API request to get the metrics for each of the bibcode ([https://github.com/adsabs/adsabs-dev-api/blob/master/API_documentation_Python/Metrics_API_Python.ipynb](see documentation here)).
+Once we have the bibcode of the researcher, we can send an API request to get the metrics for each of the bibcode ([see documentation here](https://github.com/adsabs/adsabs-dev-api/blob/master/API_documentation_Python/Metrics_API_Python.ipynb)).
 The